-THE REDCORD SYSTEM
+THE REDCORD SUSPENSION SYSTEM

 Redcord brings out your inner gymnast.
-By applying bungee assistance, we will teach you how to move, balance and stabilize your own bodyweight through specific joint motions, such as hip abduction (shown above) or neck extension (shown below).
-Each repetition builds joint stability across entire chains of muscles (the myofascial chains) so that your whole body will feel more stable and become less susceptible to injury.
+By applying bungee assistance, we can teach you how to move, balance and stabilize your own bodyweight through specific joint motions, such as hip abduction (shown above) or neck extension (shown below).
+Each repetition builds joint stability across entire chains of muscles (the myofascial chains) so that your whole body will feel more stable and less susceptible to injury.

 A CHAIN REACTION